 - Work on yourself (publicly) – now, we’re not saying head to the Betty Ford clinic with a GoPro attached to your lapel but being open about how you’re rehabilitating yourself is PR panacea.
 It demonstrates to the world that you’re able to prioritise self-wellness and learn from your mistakes.

-- Keep Social Media to a minimum – becoming a digital Nomad is a key tool to weathering PR storms.
+- Keep social media to a minimum – becoming a Digital Nomad is a key tool for weathering PR storms.
 Going on the down-low will help lower your profile in a productive way while the storm passes.

 - Stay out of the (negative) spotlight – become a Nomad in real life, too!
 That means no wild nights out on the town or major social functions.
 Focus your time on cultivating yourself, rather than boozing it up at product launches.
 By doing so, this gives the press no opportunities to damage your character and provides enough time to redirect and ameliorate any damage!